Home

 Variations:

-Note: Unbaked biscuits can be frozen on cookie sheet for several hours and then stored in freezer in airtight container until needed.
+Note: Unbaked biscuits can be frozen on a cookie sheet for several hours and then stored in freezer in airtight container until needed.
 Bake frozen for 20-25 minutes at 400 degrees.

 Per Serving: 186 Calories; 10g Fat (49.9% calories from fat); 3g Protein; 21g Carbohydrate; 2g Dietary Fiber; 0mg Cholesterol; 222mg Sodium.

-Back to the top -- Vegan Baking
+Back to the top - Vegan Baking